-When water damage occurs in a house with wooden flooring, homeowners need to act fast to avoid serious damage on the floor.
-Here are some things homeowners to save water damaged hardwood floors:
+When water damage occurs in a house with wooden flooring, homeowners need to act fast to avoid serious damage to the floor.
+Here are some things homeowners can do to save water-damaged hardwood floors:

 1. Find the Source